Florida Senate keeps focus on gun violence as 2020 session kicks off

 One after another they stood and were applauded — two mothers of slain soldiers, two soldiers who were injured, two law enforcement officers who were shot responding to the attack.
 It was a grim reminder of the gun violence that continues to be a fact of life in Florida.

-A day earlier a Senate committee advanced bills expanding gun background checks and condemning white nationalism, proposals sparked by previous tragedies.
+A day earlier, a Senate committee advanced bills expanding gun background checks and condemning philosophies such as white supremacy that espouse “the superiority of one group of people over another on the basis of race, color, national origin, sex, or religion,” proposals sparked by previous tragedies.

 A series of devastating mass shootings have rocked Florida in recent years, including the 2018 slaughter of 17 people at Marjory Stoneman Douglas High School in Parkland.